Tasmania – UnderDownunder

 Natural Beauty

 Kangaroos, wallabies, koalas, wombats, platypi, Tasmanian devils...travelling through the Tasmanian World Heritage Area will give you an excellent chance to see all of these amazing animals and more.
-Walking along the paths and cycling the roads you will definitely come across the bigger marsupials - the more elusive platypus we will hopefully catch at Lake St Clair and the endangered Tasmanian devils we will definitely see at Cradle Mountain.
+Walking along the paths and cycling the roads you will definitely come across the bigger marsupials - we will hopefully catch sight of the more elusive platypus at Lake St. Clair; and the endangered Tasmanian devils we will definitely see at Cradle Mountain.

 Testimonials